Relational Visual Similarity: Experiments

 \textbf{Do humans agree with ours?} The result of our user study, shown in Fig.~\ref{fig:user_study}, indicates that users consistently prefer our method across all baseline comparisons, with preference rates ranging from 42.5-60.7\%.
 The gray bars indicate the tie rate.
 This is highly encouraging, as it demonstrates not only that our model, \emph{relsim}, can successfully retrieve relationally similar images, but also, again, confirms that humans do perceive relational similarity—not just attribute similarity!

-\textbf{Relational similarity complements attribute similarity.} At this point, a skeptical reader might ask: then, which kind of similarity is better---relational or attribute?
+\textbf{Relational similarity complements attribute similarity.} At this point, a skeptical reader might ask: then, when to use relational, when to use attribute similarity?
 The answer is not straightforward.
 Relational and attribute similarities serve different but complementary roles: while they are often considered separate, combining them can reveal richer structures in visual data.
 Inspired by the similarity theory~\cite{analogyandsimilarity}, we visualize visual similarity space using a query image ``A dog holding a camera'', and random 3000 images compared to it (Fig.~\ref{fig:similarity_space}).
 As shown, combining these two aspects of similarity allows us to discover interesting relationships: (1) same logic, same appearance: other photos of similar-looking dogs performing human-like activities; (2) same logic, look different: images of other \{animal\} performing human-like activities; and (3) random images: most other images fall into this category.
 This result shows that relational and attribute similarities are, perhaps, most powerful when used together rather than in isolation.